earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 This code creates an Airflow PythonOperator object called `transform_data`, the task will execute a Python function called `transform_data()`.

-Here's what each of the arguments in the `PythonOperator()` function call represents:
+Let's take a closer look at the arguments in the `PythonOperator()` function call:

 - `task_id`: A string that uniquely identifies the task.
 In this case, it is set to `transform_data`.

 - `python_callable`: The Python function that the task should execute.
-In this case, it is set to the transform_data function, which is defined elsewhere in the code and performs the necessary data transformation operations.
+In this case, it is set to the `transform_data` function, which is defined elsewhere in the code and performs the necessary data transformation operations.

 - `dag`: The DAG that the task belongs to.
 In this case, it is set to the dag object that we defined earlier.

 ### PostgresOperator